AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

 3. Run provisioning tool

+    !!!important
         After creating the correct configuration for provisioning make sure that west configuration is correct and the `manifest.path` is set to an absolute path.

     Run:
         ```
         cd Anjay-zephyr-client/demo
         ./../tools/provisioning-tool/ptool.py -b nrf9160dk_nrf9160_ns -s <SERIAL> \